 It’s hard for the rain to soak a tent when it can’t even touch it.
-That’s where a tarp comes in handy.
-By setting up a tarp above the tent, it allows the rain to safely roll of the material an onto the ground, bypassing the tent entirely.
+That’s where a rain fly comes in handy.
+By setting up a fly above the tent, it allows the rain to safely roll of the material an onto the ground, bypassing the tent entirely.
 This should help keep a tent dry in the rain, even during a torrential downpour.

 Get a Tent With High-Quality Waterproof Materials

 In extreme rain, these helpful tips might not be enough to help keep the inside of your tent dry.
 That’s why you need to stack the odds even more in your favor by looking at the high-quality tents and then choosing one built with water-resistance material.
 So even if your tent manages to become hit with some rain, it should have no problem remaining dry on the inside.